5 The Uniform Distribution

 We conclude our coverage (so to speak) of confidence intervals by going back to the notion of the confidence coefficient \(1 - \alpha\).
 In a footnote in Chapter 1, we make the point that technically, the confidence coefficient is the infimum, or minimum value, of the probability \(P(\hat{\theta}_L \leq \theta \leq \hat{\theta}_U)\).
 What does this actually mean?

-The upshot: one cannot write down just any interval and assume that it is a valid one!
+The upshot: one cannot just write down any interval and assume that it comes with a guarantee of non-zero coverage!

 5.5.2 Confidence Coefficient for a Uniform-Based Interval Estimator